 Active sound design

 The quiet operation of electrified vehicles opens opportunities for creating distinctive driving experiences by adding new sounds reflecting a brand’s identity.
-Sound Designer, the new module in Simcenter Testlab, enables you to create a unique signature to add to the original sound of the vehicle.
+The Simcenter sound design solution – a new module in Simcenter Testlab, enables you to create a unique signature to add to the original sound of the vehicle.
 The final synthesized sound is based on driving parameters in real time.
 Moreover, Sound Designer is an excellent tool both for exterior and interior acoustic engineering.
 In addition to providing new sounds for electrified cars, it can be also used for enhancing combustion engine car noise.

 Stay tuned for more information on Active sound design.